Skip to main content

 Use the Import and Export button top right to download the sheet to your computer, make changes, and upload the sheet again.
 Either do a full upload or upload the periods you want to change.
 Periods that are not in the upload file will retain their previous values.

-Connecting a Google Sheet
+Method 2: Connecting a Google Sheet

-Besides the options to manually populate the Forecasts or import them through an Excel upload, you can also decide to connect a Google sheet.
+Besides the options to manually populate the scenarios or import them through an Excel upload, you can also decide to connect a Google sheet.
 This will allow you to maintain all values in a sheet and publish them to Finstack.
 You can use the full flexibility of a sheet, for example by using multiple tabs for calculations and collaborating with your team by sharing the sheet.

 Step 1: Preparing the sheet